-When your pet is in pain from an injury or chronic problem, you want to help him feel better -- but medication is not always the right answer, while surgery may seem like a drastic step for symptom relief.
-Fortunately, your pet has another option, one that involves no cutting or drugs whatsoever.
-Here at Compassion Veterinary Hospital in Bradford, our veterinarian uses an advanced treatment modality known as cold laser therapy to soothe pain and promote healing.
+When your pet is in pain from an injury or chronic problem, you want to help them feel better.
+Medication is not always the right answer while surgery may seem like a drastic step for symptom relief.
+Fortunately, your pet has another option, one that involves no surgery or drugs whatsoever.
+At Compassion Veterinary Hospital our veterinarian uses an advanced treatment modality known as cold laser therapy to soothe pain and promote healing.

 How Cold Laser Therapy Helps Your Pet

 Cold laser therapy gets its name from the fact that it operates at a lower frequency than the cutting lasers used for surgery.
 A cold laser beam can penetrate the skin without leaving so much as a mark.
 Its real objective lies in treating the muscles, nerves, and connective tissues a few centimeters below the skin.
 The cold laser recharges cellular stores of an energy source called adenosine triphosphate, giving cells more of the fuel they need to repair and regenerate tissues.
 Cold laser therapy also relaxes muscles, reduces inflammation, dilates blood vessels for improved circulation, and triggers the production endorphins for drug-free pain relief.